 FCO_CPC_EXT.1 Component Registration Channel Definition

-If the TOE is not a distributed TOE then no evaluator action is necessary.
+If the TOE is not a distributed TOE, then no evaluator action is necessary.
 For a distributed TOE the evaluator carries out the activities below.
 In carrying out these activities the evaluator shall determine answers to the following questions based on a combination of documentation analysis and testing (possibly also using input from carrying out the Evaluation Activities for the relevant registration channel, such as FTP_TRP.1/Join), and shall report the answers.

 What stops a component from successfully communicating with TOE components (in a way that enables it to participate as part of the TOE) before it has properly authenticated and joined the TOE?